qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

   top left key, which should then send you to your chosen BASE layer.
 The regular BASE layer is now out of reach (the regular numbers layer is not).

+  Example: A laptop with a build in keyboard, for which you need _computer operating system side_ mapping to Dvorak, but you also like to plug in this natively Dvorak keyboard, besides using this keyboard on other computers that do not remap the keyboard input.

   If this sounds confusing, ... ?
+(Warning: _ultra-verbose mode is on_ !)

    - Look at the top row in the `_FUN` layer map.
 The left most two keys are by default the normal BASE layer `_LTR` and its numbers